ycmjason/filesys-db/README.md

 ```

 ## Data store
-Data are stored as json files under the database base path, `node_modules/filesys-db/[database name]/`, which can be easily configured. filesys-db is heavily influenced by MongoDB and used terms like documents, collections and databases.
+Data are stored as json files under the database base path, `node_modules/filesys-db/[database name]/`. filesys-db is heavily influenced by MongoDB and used terms like documents, collections and databases.
 Below is a table explaining what they are, you should be quite familiar with them if you had experience in MongoDB.

 Term        | RDBMS equivilent | Description
 ------------|------------------|-----------------------------------------------------------------------